 In the past few years, there has been a change in the conversation around mental health.
 Mental illnesses, such as bipolar disorder, have garnered more attention due to more celebrities, such as Mariah Carey, sharing their battles.
 If we continue asking questions and normalizing conversations about mental illness, then we can continue investing in and improving treatment for mental health.

-To learn more about mental health awareness month and receive help with mental health-related issues, give Gateway Foundation a call at 877.505.4673.
+To learn more about mental health awareness month and receive help with mental health-related issues, give Gateway a call at 877.505.4673.